mzt-tang/DnD-Map-Generator/architecture_design/architecture-design.md

 ...

 ### 4.2 Development
+Jerr
-The development view is the system as view from the developers perspective.
-Jerr This section covers both the system as viewed from the developers perspective, and the process of development.
+The development view is the system viewed from a programmers perspective, it focuses heavily on software management.
+This section includes the following four subsections:

 - Code Structure
 - Version control